What’s new in 3.1.0 (Month XX, 2026)#

 • Fixed bug in HDFStore.get_storer() where .shape reported a phantom row for a fixed-format Series or DataFrame stored with no rows (GH 37235)

-• Fixed bug in HDFStore.remove() where a where clause selecting on more than 31 values (e.g. "index in [...]") deleted every row in the table instead of only the matching rows (GH 17567)
+• Fixed bug in HDFStore.remove() where a where clause selecting on more than 31 values (e.g. "index in [...]") deleted the wrong rows instead of only the matching rows (GH 17567)

 • Fixed bug in HDFStore.select() where passing where as a list of conditions referencing caller-scope variables failed on Python 3.12+ due to PEP 709 inlining list comprehension stack frames (GH 64881)